sushanthr/TheCollective/README.md

 - Fully inspectable source code.
   The entire service/ app will be built using client side javascript - which makes everything the site does inspectable and auditable.
 - Near 0 backend code.
-  Storage is primarily the only API that will be exposed to the client side code - and that too will be pluggable, with the users having freedom to plugin any storage provider.
+  Storage is primarily the API that is exposed to the client side code - and that too will be pluggable, with the users having freedom to plugin any storage provider.
   As the feature set evolves there may be a need for explicit services for things like image/video format conversion these will be pluggable as well.
 - WebAuthN based accounts and content encryption key The goal is to not require yet another password, sign up.
 All sign ins will be via WebAuthN and the WebAuthN keys will also guard user content encryption, leaving the service with no decryption keys for the users content.